Ezeskil/Ezeskil.github.io/_posts/2025-05-11-Final Project Website.markdown

 * The two-week hospitalization lag behind cases also manifests in traffic: private flow dips slightly after peaks in case growth.

-* The region around copenhagen is hit the hardest compared to the others - Especially in the early waves.
+* The region around copenhagen is hit the hardest compared to the other.
+Especially in the early waves.

 ## Limits and learnings